gao-lex/TCPPPL-Exercise-Solotion/X.13/README.md

 ---

-* 17 Write an error function that takes a printf -style format string containing %s , %c , and %d directives and an arbitrary number of arguments.
+* 17 Write an error function that takes a printf -style format string containing %s , %c , and %d directives(指令) and an arbitrary(任意的) number of arguments.
 Don’t use printf() .
 Look at §43.3 if you don’t know the meaning of %s , %c , and %d .
 Use <cstdarg> .

 ---